Crista

 A crista (/ˈkrɪstə/; : cristae) is a fold in the inner membrane of a mitochondrion.
-The name is from the Latin for crest or plume, and it gives the inner membrane its characteristic wrinkled shape, providing a large amount of surface area for chemical reactions to occur on.
-This aids aerobic cellular respiration, because the mitochondrion requires oxygen.
+Cristae give the inner membrane its characteristic wrinkled shape, providing a large amount of surface area for biochemical reactions, especially oxidative phosphorylation to occur on.
 Cristae are studded with proteins, including ATP synthase and a variety of cytochromes.

 Background

-With the discovery of the dual-membrane nature of mitochondria, the pioneers of mitochondrial ultrastructural research proposed different models for the organization of the mitochondrial inner membrane.
+With the discovery of the dual-membrane structure of mitochondria, the pioneers of mitochondrial ultrastructural research proposed different models for the organization of the mitochondrial inner membrane.
 Three models proposed were: